thatsabhi22/joke-telling-app/README.md

-# Udacity - Build It Bigger - Joke Telling App
+# Build It Bigger - Joke Telling App

 In this project, we create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist